SPECIAL TOPIC: THE KINGDOM OF GOD

 This is such a key phrase in the Synoptic Gospels.
 Jesus' first and last sermons, and most of His parables, dealt with this topic.
 It refers to the reign of God in human hearts now!
 It is surprising that John uses this phrase only twice (and never in Jesus' parables).
 In John's gospel "eternal life"is a key metaphor.

 The tension with this phrase is caused by the two comings of Christ.
 The OT focused only on one coming of God's Messiah—a military, judgmental, glorious coming—but the NT shows that He came the first time as the Suffering Servant of Isaiah 53 and the humble king of Zech.
 9:9.
-The two Jewish ages, the age of wickedness and the new age of righteousness, overlap.
+The two Jewish ages (see Special Topic: This Age and the Age to Come), the age of wickedness and the new age of righteousness, overlap.
 Jesus currently reigns in the hearts of believers, but will one day reign over all creation.
 He will come like the OT predicted (cf. Revelation 19)!
 Believers live in "the already" versus "the not yet" of the kingdom of God (cf. Gordon D. Fee and Douglas Stuart's How to Read The Bible For All Its Worth, pp. 131-134).